-Data breaches only happen to the giants.
-Businesses like Sony, Home Depot, and Target have had their challenges with cardholder data theft, but smaller businesses aren’t worth a hacker’s trouble… right?
+Think data breaches only target the giants?
+While businesses like Sony, Home Depot, and Target have had their challenges with cardholder data theft, believing smaller businesses are safe from hackers could be a costly mistake.

-In this blog post, you'll learn how small and medium-sized enterprises (SMEs) are just as vulnerable to data breaches, how PCI compliance can help, and how to find your current level of PCI compliance.
+Discover why small and medium-sized enterprises (SMEs) are just as vulnerable to data breaches, how PCI compliance can help, and how to measure your current protection level — all in under 5 minutes.

-We will also discuss the changes in PCI DSS 4.0, so you have a full understanding of how it impacts your business and your security processes.
+We will also discuss the changes in PCI DSS 4.0,can fully understand how it impacts your business and your security processes.

 The Four PCI Compliance Levels (And Why Compliance Matters)